tgfrerer/island/README_RPI5.md

 # Island on Raspberry Pi 5

-Island is currently able to compile and run natively on Raspberry Pi 5.
+Island runs natively on Raspberry Pi 5.

 Hot-reloading of shaders, of assets, and of application code works, too.
-It is enabled by default for Debug targets.

 > [!IMPORTANT]
 > Island depends on Vulkan 1.3 (for better synchronisation primitives).